derektypist/bootstrap/README.md

     * If the current background color is yellow the new background color is wheat
     * If the current background color is wheat the new background color is orangered
     * If the current background color is orangered the new background color is lightgrey
+    * If the current background color is lightgrey the new background color is illuminating (hex color #F5DF4D)
-    * If the current background color is lightgrey the new background color is lightblue
+    * If the current background color is illuminating the new background color is lightblue